Your F3 Options Explained

 Final Thoughts

-In order to make the most of your time and get the best possible experience, make sure you’ve considered all your options and follow what feels best for you personally.
-For example, if you’re thinking of working outside of clinical roles, this deep dive article from our friends at Medics Footprints has a breakdown of the different options.
+In order to make the most of your F3 Year, make sure you’ve considered all your options and follow what feels best for you personally.

 And, of course, if you need any more guidance on anything specific, please don’t hesitate to reach out to us directly as we’re always happy to help.